The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Results

 \subsection{Construct Validity}

 We present evidence that the null result reflects genuine robustness rather than methodological artifacts.
-Models correctly respond to legitimate evidence changes (Condition E) with 84.4\% overall pass rate, demonstrating they \emph{can} change decisions when warranted, and the null result is not explained by output rigidity.
-Importantly, pass rates are independent of narrative condition ($\chi^2 \approx 0$, $p = 1.0$): identical 84.3\% under both affect and neutral conditions.
-The difference in response entropy between conditions is also near-zero ($-0.010$ bits), demonstrating that narrative does not increase output uncertainty.
+Models correctly respond to legitimate evidence changes (Condition E) with 82.2\% overall pass rate ($n = 1{,}946$ sanity check cells), demonstrating they \emph{can} change decisions when warranted, and the null result is not explained by output rigidity.
+Sanity check failures concentrate in two academic scenarios (A1: 44.1\%, A3: 55.3\%) involving marginal documentation judgments, while the four financial and medical scenarios achieve 97--100\% pass rates; per-model rates range from 66.4\% (Grok~4.1~Fast) to 94.8\% (DeepSeek~V3-0324).
+This concentration in documentation-ambiguous scenarios, rather than across all domains, suggests scenario-specific rule interpretation difficulty rather than generalized rigidity.
+The difference in response entropy between conditions is near-zero ($+0.008$ bits), demonstrating that narrative does not increase output uncertainty.
 Models maintain similar confidence levels regardless of narrative content.
-High within-type agreement ($\kappa > 0.83$, ``almost perfect'' by Landis-Koch criteria) indicates well-specified tasks where models converge on correct decisions.
-Cross-type agreement (77.3\% between frontier and open-source) reflects base accuracy differences rather than differential narrative sensitivity.
-Finally, meta-analytic heterogeneity is $I^2 = 0.0\%$, indicating the null result is consistent across all scenarios without significant between-scenario variance.
+Frontier models achieve near-perfect agreement ($\kappa = 0.99$), while the overall mean $\kappa = 0.85$ (``almost perfect'' by Landis-Koch criteria) indicates well-specified tasks where models converge on correct decisions.
+Cross-type agreement (92.2\%, $\kappa = 0.85$) is high across the frontier/open-source divide.
+Finally, meta-analytic heterogeneity is $I^2 = 0.0\%$ ($Q = 1.09$, $df = 8$), indicating the null result is consistent across all scenarios without significant between-scenario variance.
+We acknowledge that with only $k=9$ scenarios, the $I^2$ statistic has limited power to detect heterogeneity; the 95\% CI for $I^2$ extends from $0.0\%$ to approximately $65\%$ by the method of \citet{higgins2002quantifying}.
+Expansion to $k \geq 20$ scenarios would substantially narrow this interval.
 Figure~\ref{fig:forest} shows the forest plot across all nine scenarios: every confidence interval spans zero, and the aggregate effect (diamond) is centered at the null.
-Combined with high agreement, this provides strong evidence of benchmark construct validity.
+Combined with high agreement, this provides evidence of benchmark construct validity, though we recommend benchmark expansion to strengthen generalizability claims.